Complete Guide to Fats

 Saturated, unsaturated, and trans: the guide

 Unsaturated fatty acids are divided into monounsaturated (olive oil, avocado, almonds) and polyunsaturated (omega-3 and omega-6).
-They are associated with a reduction in cardiovascular risk and should make up the majority of your lipid intake.
+They are associated with reduced cardiovascular risk and should constitute the majority of your fat intake.

 Industrial trans fatty acids (partially hydrogenated fats) are the most harmful.
 They increase LDL (bad cholesterol), decrease HDL (good cholesterol), and promote inflammation.
-They are being phased out but persist in some ultra-processed products.
+They are progressively banned but persist in some ultra-processed products.

 The omega-3 / omega-6 balance

-This imbalance promotes low-grade chronic inflammation, associated with cardiovascular disease, obesity, and autoimmune diseases.
-To rebalance: increase fatty fish, nuts, and rapeseed oil, and reduce sunflower oils and fried products.
+This imbalance promotes chronic low-grade inflammation, associated with cardiovascular disease, obesity, and autoimmune diseases.
+To rebalance: increase fatty fish, walnuts, and canola oil, and reduce sunflower oils and fried products.

-ALA (plant-based omega-3, found in flax and walnuts) is poorly converted to EPA and DHA by the body (conversion rate of 5 to 10%).
-For optimal EPA and DHA intake, fatty fish remains the most effective source, or an algae oil supplement for vegans.
+ALA (plant omega-3, found in flax and walnuts) is poorly converted to EPA and DHA by the body (5 to 10% conversion rate).
+For optimal EPA and DHA intake, fatty fish remains the most effective source, or algae oil supplements for vegans.

 Smoke points of cooking oils